-The law requires your vehicle to be licensed annually.
-It is your duty as the vehicle's owner, to ensure that the licence is renewed before it expires.
+The law requires your car to be licensed every year.
+It's your duty as the owner of the car, to make sure that the licence is renewed before it expires.

-If the licence is not renewed you are liable to pay late licensing penalties and arrears.
-There is a grace period of 21 days after the expiry date of the vehicle's licence in which to renew the licence without incurring penalties and arrears.
+If the licence isn't renewed you are liable to pay late licensing penalties and arrears.
+There's a grace period of 21 days after the expiry date of the car's licence to renew the licence without incurring penalties and arrears.

-You can renew your licence at a motor vehicle registration authority.
+You can also renew your licence without having a renewal notice.
 To license your vehicle, you need to submit:

 You can also renew your licence by post.
-Contact the appropriate motor vehicle registration authority for more information.
+Contact the appropriate registering authority for more information.

-If someone else renews your licence on your behalf, you need to ensure that they have:
+If someone else renews your licence on your behalf, you need to make sure that they have: